 Submitting Multiple Appeals in a Short Time

-It might seem like sending more appeals will get you noticed faster but in reality, it can make your request look like spam.
-TikTok’s support team may ignore duplicates or delay your case because of repeated messages.
+It might seem like sending more appeals will get you noticed faster, but it actually makes your request look like spam.
+TikTok’s support team may ignore duplicates or push your ticket to the bottom of the queue.

 Being Vague or Emotional in Your Appeal

-Messages like “I didn’t do anything wrong” or long emotional explanations don’t provide the support team with the details they need.
-While it’s understandable to be upset, unclear appeals often get overlooked.
+Messages like “I didn’t do anything wrong” or angry rants don’t provide the support team with the factual details they need to overturn a decision.
+Vague complaints are often dismissed by automated systems.

 Submitting False or Edited Documents